Electric-Hydrogen/GPTBot/README.md

 The Bot supports full conversation mode, ie it keeps the context of what was previously exchanged to provide a new answer.
 To do that `/gptbot start` creates a record in DynamoDB for the conversation.
 When `/gptbot stop` is called, the conversation is deleted.

+## Deprovision
+Should you want to remove all the resources created on AWS and deprovision the bot, you could just type:
+`npm run deprovision`